Although many feel ‘wronged’ after being terminated, the legal definition of wrongful termination is limited to what the state deems to be illegal.

 In addition to their knowledge of federal and state laws that govern labor, they can assist with arbitration, collective bargaining, discrimination and sexual harassment cases, and formal employee agreements.

 Use Super Lawyers to find a local wrongful termination attorney to protect your rights and ensure equal treatment.

 Through the Super Lawyers directory, we index attorneys who practice quality and excellence in their work.
-It is easy to browse appellate attorney listings in your immediate area, search for a specific individual referred by a friend, or start narrowing your search by practice area.
+It is easy to browse wrongful termination attorney listings in your immediate area, search for a specific individual referred by a friend, or start narrowing your search by practice area.

 When you find attorneys who interest you, spend time and explore their profiles.
-There you will find the appellate attorney's contact, education, and biographical information to supplement your research.
-Where possible, our profiles will also include links to the appellate lawyer's personal biography, firm website, and other relevant information to consider.
+There you will find the wrongful termination attorney's contact, education, and biographical information to supplement your research.
+Where possible, our profiles will also include links to the wrongful termination lawyer's personal biography, firm website, and other relevant information to consider.